kulbida/aws_docker_utils/README.md

 backup_16-04-15_16-34.sql
 ```

-If the AWS S3 bucket is not exists, it will be created.
+If the AWS S3 bucket does not exist, it will be created.

 #####License
 Author: Bogdan Kulbida, under MIT Lic.
 2016.